leonjohan3/acs-codepipeline/README.md

 # Overview
-A solution that allows developers to store the Spring externalized configuration (application.yaml or .properties) in a GutHub repo that automatically gets sync'ed to AWS AppConfig.
+A solution that allows developers to store the Spring externalized configuration (application.yaml or .properties) in a GitHub repo that automatically gets sync'ed to AWS AppConfig.

 # Background